-e.
+- e.
 The Town encourages the use of Low Impact Development (LID) techniques, as described in Chapter 6, to both reduce the amount of impervious surfaces constructed, and to provide required storage volume.
-LID techniques can be used to reduce the site composite runoff coefficient, thus reducing the overall storage requirement.

-2. First Flush Volume

-- a.
-First flush volume shall be retained on all lots. - b.
+LID techniques can be used to reduce the site composite runoff coefficient, thus reducing the overall storage requirement. - 2.
+First Flush Volume - a.
+Where detention is allowed, first flush volume shall be retained on all lots or within common retention areas, and a reasonable attempt shall be made to route all runoff from disturbed areas to the first flush basin(s) subject to grading plan approval. - b.
 The first flush volume shall be calculated using the following formula:

-$$Vf = CPA$$
+Vf = CPA